 Yes.
 Stripe's global availability page lists Bulgaria.
 Bulgarian freelancers should still confirm onboarding requirements, supported legal setup, bank account details, tax information, product availability, and restricted-business rules.

 Crypto is not generally banned, but it is regulated and tax-sensitive.
 Bulgaria is subject to EU MiCA rules, and the Bulgarian Financial Supervision Commission publishes crypto-assets guidance.
-Use lawful providers, keep BGN/EUR valuation records, and ask a tax adviser before relying on crypto for client payments.
+Use lawful providers, keep EUR valuation records, and ask a tax adviser before relying on crypto for client payments.

 Please sign in to leave a comment.